benitomartin/mlops-chicago-rides/README.md

     <img src="/images/dist_hist.png"/>
     </p>

 It can be seen that the distance distribution is heavily concentrated in the first 10 km till 50 km.
-The preprocessing approach was to calculate the Manhattan Distance or each ride and encode it.
+The preprocessing approach was to calculate the `Manhattan` and `Haversine` distance or each ride and encode it.

 For the time preprocessing, the idea was to extract the hour/day/month and separate features and encode them.
 The hours were previously divided in sine and cosine.